 But looks are deceiving and if you have spent any amount of time trying to release hard to reach trigger points in the past, you’ll recognise quite quickly that this is a good tool and more than just a piece of plastic.

-First of all, the PSO-RITE is designed in such a way that it doesn’t seem to wobble whilst still being light in weight.
+First of all, the PSO-RITE is designed in such a way that it doesn’t seem to wobble while still being light in weight.
 It also grips firmly onto most surfaces.

 The plastic is also very smooth.
 Smooth enough that you can have confidence that you move your skin over it without getting cut or scratched.